ManuSerp/ThreatPredictor/README.md

 - Maybe try SelectKBest with chi2 or f_classif

 As we can see in kmean results some attack are very well detected and some are not.

+MAKE CUSTOM TRAIING SET MORE REPRESENTIVE OF THE DIFFERENT ATTACKS BUT WAY SMALLER THAN THE DATASET TO REDUCE COMPUTATION TIME AND MASS RAM USAGE